Opioid use disorder treatment services

 Talk to your doctor or other health care provider to find out where to go for these services.
 You can also search for providers at the top of this page.

 Medicare Advantage Plans must also cover opioid treatment program services, but may require you see an in-network opioid treatment program.
-Since Medicare Advantage Plans can apply copayments to opioid treatment program services, you should check with your plan to see if you have to pay a copayment.
+Since Medicare Advantage Plans can apply copayments to opioid treatment program services, check with your plan to find out.